 Bugatti price list 2023: Models, reviews, and specifications

 |4||Bugatti Divo||$5.4 Million|

 1. Bugatti Veyron: $1.9 Million

-How many cars can claim the need for an airport runway in order to achieve top speeds?
-The Bugatti Veyron, first released in 2006, does just that: it’s impossible to drive this supercar at high speeds down standard roads, because, quite simply, you’ll run out of road too quickly.
-This is a car that takes no prisoners, launching off at the mere touch of a pedal.
+How many cars can claim the need for an airport runway to achieve top speeds?
+The Bugatti Veyron, first released in 2006, does just that: it’s impossible to drive this supercar at high speeds down standard roads because, quite simply, you’ll run out of road too quickly.
+This car takes no prisoners, launching off at the mere touch of a pedal.
 The Veyron has a 258 mph (415 km/h) top speed and a 1,001 horsepower engine, initially making it the world’s fastest production car before its successors were released.
 It’s a truly exotic car, meticulously crafted with a full range of impressive technology.

 |Starting price:||$1.9 Million|

 A slight hiss of air is all you’ll hear when the Bugatti Chiron jumps into action.
 Released in 2016, its brief, according to ex-president Wolfgang Dürheimer, was straightforward: it had to “be better than the Veyron in every respect”.
 A seemingly impossible feat, Bugatti managed to do just that, combining even more impressive speeds and a new level of immense power into the brand’s successor, the Chiron.